 1. Completion of both UBC’s SOWK 200 (Introduction to Social Welfare) and UBC’s SOWK 201 (Introduction to Social Work Practice), or equivalents, with a minimum grade of “B” obtained in each course.
 Please check the BC Transfer Guide for the list of transferable equivalents.

-2. At least 6 credits of English.
+2. 3 credits of ASTU 100, ASTU 101, ASTU 150, Arts One, ENGL 100, WRDS 150, WRDS 350, or transferable equivalents.
 Applicants are exempt if they have a previous degree from an institution where English was the language of instruction.
-For applicants with 60 credits of UBC-Vancouver coursework, WRDS 150 is an acceptable substitute for 3 credits of the 6 credit English requirement.
 Successful completion of the Arts One Program or the Co-ordinated Arts Program (CAP) will also fulfill the School’s English requirement.

 3. At least 18 credits of course work in the social sciences and humanities.
-Suitable subject areas include, but are not limited to, Aboriginal Studies, Anthropology, Canadian History, Economics, Family Studies, Gender Studies, Political Science, Psychology, and Sociology.
+Recommended subject areas include, but are not limited to, Anthropology, Canadian History, Economics, Family Studies, Gender Studies, Indigenous Studies, Political Science, Psychology, and Sociology.

 4. A GPA of at least 2.67 (68%) on the most recent 30 credits completed preceding application, calculated on grades from transcripts received with the application.